gabe-husain/obsidian-blog-starter/README.md

 Made with Claude 3.5 Sonnet and Trae because why reinvent the wheel when you can build on top of it?

+## Prerequisites

+Before you start, make sure you have:
+- Node.js 18.17 or later installed
+- Git (for cloning the repo)
+- A GitHub account (for deployment)
+- Basic familiarity with Markdown
+- [Optional] An Obsidian vault you want to turn into a website

 ## What's in the box

 - Next.js + TypeScript because we're not savages